-3 & 4-year-olds will be learning to: Examples of how to support this: Understand the five key concepts about print: Draw children's attention to a wide range of examples of print with different functions.
-These could be a sign to indicate a bus print has meaning stop or to show danger, a menu for choosing what you want to eat, or a logo that stands for a particular shop. print can have different purposes When reading to children, sensitively draw their attention to the parts of the books, for example, the cover, the author, the page number.
-Show children how to handle books and to turn the pages we read £nglish text from left to right and from top to bottom one at a time.
+Examples of how to support this:

+Draw children's attention to a wide range of examples of print with different functions.
+These could be a sign to indicate a bus stop or to show danger, a menu for choosing what you want to eat, or a logo that stands for a particular shop.

+When reading to children, sensitively draw their attention to the parts of the books, for example, the cover, the author, the page number.
+Show children how to handle books and to turn the pages one at a time.
 Show children where the text is, and how English print is read left to right and top to bottom.
-Show children how sentences start with capital letters and end with full stops. the names of the different parts of a book Explain the idea of a 'word' to children, pointing out how some words are longer than others and how there is always a space before and after a word. page sequencing
+Show children how sentences start with capital letters and end with full stops.
+Explain the idea of a 'word' to children, pointing out how some words are longer than others and how there is always a space before and after a word.